sdesalve/hassio-addons/dss_voip34/README.md

 comparison to installing any other Hass.io add-on.

 1. Add my Hass.io add-ons repository (**https://github.com/sdesalve/hassio-addons**) to your Hass.io instance.
-1. Install the "DSS VoIP Notifier" add-on.
+1. Install the "DSS VoIP Notifier34" add-on.
 1. Configure at least the `caller_id_uri`, `username`, and `password` options.
-1. Start the "DSS VoIP Notifier" add-on.
+1. Start the "DSS VoIP Notifier34" add-on.
-1. Check the logs of the "DSS VoIP Notifier" add-on to see if everything went well.
+1. Check the logs of the "DSS VoIP Notifier34" add-on to see if everything went well.
 Addons will wait to be invoked from an `automation`/`script`.

 ## Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._

-DSS VoIP Notifier add-on configuration:
+DSS VoIP Notifier34 add-on configuration:

 ```yaml
 sip_parameters: